Getting Started with Google Gemini AI in VSCode: A Quick Setup Guide

 npm install -g @google/gemini-cli

-If you use a newer npm version, the equivalent command is:
+On newer npm versions the equivalent is:

 1